 Shipping rates and surcharges are still increasing, with the result that for many ecommerce companies logistics related expenses — such as shipping, packing, and storage —now account for as much as 25% of cost of goods sold (COGS).
-An increasing number of small parcel shippers are turning to logistics technology as an effective way to manage and reduce these costs.
+An increasing number of small parcel shippers are turning to logistics technology as an effective way to manage logistics cost reduction.

 Here’s a snapshot of five ways technology can drive cost-efficiency in a shipping operation.

 When done manually, carrier selection is a time-intensive process entailing complex calculations to determine the best combination of rates and lanes for a particular shipment.
 Specialized shipping technology, such as a Transportation Management System (TMS), enables companies to easily select the best carrier for every shipment in real time based on cost and service level.
 In fact, in an ARC survey, respondents indicated freight savings of approximately 8 percent with the use of a transportation management system.

 With the greater selection of delivery options available to them via technological solutions, logistics decision-makers are better able to balance cost and service for each shipment.
 Technology can also assist with vetting carriers to make sure they are insured, are well-rated, and provide required services such as load tracking.

 Most customers — and shippers — now expect real-time track and trace as a standard part of package delivery.
 Technology allows the use of key shipping data to improve logistics management, like tracking and proof of delivery to be transmitted to the customer in real time.
 Using methods of data interoperability such as geofencing or APIs in logistics provides customers with real-time delivery location and status almost instantaneously.
 Frustrating phone calls to dispatchers and drivers to chase down packages are now a relic of history.